ministryofjustice/security-guidance/docs/password-management-guide.md

 Passwords must be distributed securely.
 Refer to the [Password Storage and Management Guide](password-storage-and-management-guide.md).

-Multi-factor authentication \(MFA\) must be enabled wherever possible.
+Multi-factor authentication \(MFA\) must be enabled for existing systems, wherever possible.
+MFA must be enabled for new systems.
 Further guidance can be found in the [Password Creation and Authentication Guide](password-creation-and-authentication-guide.md) and the [Multi-User Accounts and Public-Facing Service Accounts Guide](multi-user-accounts-and-public-facing-service-accounts-guide.md).

+Where a default password is applicable, it must never be guessable.

 ### Software Developers, Technical Architects and Development Operations